Rust Clap recipes

 Collecting multiple values

-Imagine the following situation, you are writing some server.
-It can be the server side of some protocol, or proxy server, or something like that.
+Imagine the following situation: you are writing some server.
+It can be the server-side of some protocol, a proxy server, or something like that.
 At some point, you decided to add encryption.
-Now you need to add the user the ability to pass allowed encryption algorithms (ciphers) for server sessions.
+Now you need to add the ability for the user to pass allowed encryption algorithms (ciphers) for server sessions.

 Let's try to do it.
 The first idea that comes to mind is just to use a vector of strings: